aapupu/MIST/README.md

 pip install mist-vae
 ```

-**Note: Python 3.8 is recommended.
+**Note: Python 3.8 and scirpy 0.12.0 are recommended.
 MIST is implemented in Pytorch framework.
 If cuda is available, GPU modes will be run automatically.**

 Usage
 -------